-Demand for CARA's services has trebled over the last three years and we need to secure funding to enable us to respond to the many victims and survivors of sexual violence and child sexual abuse who need our support - now and in the future.
-To help us to meet demand for our services, and as part of our strategy to establish a secure financial base for CARA going forwards, we want to raise a total of £30,000 over the year to support our work.
+Demand for CARA's services has quadrupled over the last five years!
+We need to secure funding to enable us to respond to the many victims and survivors of sexual violence and child sexual abuse who need our support - now and in the future.

-If you are a UK taxpayer don’t forget to tick the Gift Aid box, as this will mean CARA will get an extra 25p for every £1 you donate.
+If you are a UK taxpayer don’t forget to Gift Aid your donation, as this will mean CARA will get an extra 25p for every £1 you donate.
+You can do this through Virgin Money Giving, or by completing a gift aid form.

 Your donation can be as little or as much as you can afford.
 Every donation helps!